Wilson murder trial opens with jury selection

 RIGBY — The first-degree murder trial for Mark Wilson began Monday with the court selecting the jury that will decide his fate.

-"I shot Pat," Wilson reportedly told then Chief Deputy Mike Talbot.
+"I shot Pat," Wilson reportedly told then-Chief Deputy Mike Talbot.
 He told law enforcement Brown was his friend and he had been drinking that day.
-Wilson did not answer further questions or agree to an interview after Talbot read his Miranda rights.
+Wilson did not answer further questions or agree to an interview after Talbot read him his Miranda rights.

 Brown, 75, was found dead inside the house, shot in the head with a .22-caliber rifle.
-Brown, a veteran, was well known in Challis as the commander of the Challis American Legion.
+Brown, a veteran, was well known in Challis as the commander of the American Legion Philip Kirk Post 109.

-James Archibald, Wilson's defense attorney, had requested a change in venue for the trial.
-The trial is being held in Jefferson County due to the fact that much of Challis, a town with just over 1,000 residents, knew Brown.
+James Archibald, Wilson's defense attorney, requested a change in venue for the trial.
+The trial is being held in Jefferson County because so many people in Challis and Custer County knew Brown.

-Archibald and Custer County Prosecutor Justin Oleson had attempted to negotiate a plea bargain, but talks fell through in January.

 After picking the jury, the attorneys gave opening statements.
 Oleson said there was no debate Wilson killed Brown, and the trial would rest on whether he did so with premeditation.